mikemiles86/beachCRaB/index.md

 </center>

 ## 1. Collect
 See something?
 Pick it up!
 Don't just ignore that empty can or other debris laying in the sand.
-Collect it and move it off the beach, before the ocean does.
+[Collect](/collect) it and move it off the beach, before the ocean does.

-Check out other ways you can [collect](/collect) beach debris.

-## 2. Remove
+## 2. Report
-When you head to the beach be sure to follow the golden rule: carry-in, carry-out.
-After your day in the sun, check to make sure you've gathered all of your belongings and deposited all of your recycling and garbage.
+Help Report [data](/data) so we can measure and learn how to prevent  and solve

 ## 3. and..
 Beautify!
 Leave the beach better then you found it!
 Ask yourself what is the one thing you could do at your beach trip to make that beach better for someone else.